Balkan states start filtering migrant flow to Europe

 Others were stuck in no-man’s land between Macedonia and Greece, where Macedonia closed off access to all migrants regardless of nationality until a deal could be reached with Greece on how to filter them.

-What has become the greatest migration of people on the European continent since World War Two has deeply divided the 28-nation EU and fuelled anti-immigration sentiment across the continent.
+What has become the greatest migration of people on the European continent since World War Two has deeply divided the 28-nation EU and fueled anti-immigration sentiment across the continent.

 UNHCR spokeswoman Melita Sunjic said Serbia had implemented a new approach from Wednesday: "As of 6 p.m. yesterday evening, Serbia started turning back (to Macedonia) all but Syrians, Iraqis and Afghans."